ht55/Black-Core-Molecular-Exploration-Logic-Gate/README.md

 # Black-Core: Molecular Exploration Logic Gate

-**[Available in English & Japanese]** A logic-driven multi-agent framework for autonomous molecular discovery and entropy analysis with LangGraph and RDkit.
+**[Available in English & Japanese]**

+A logic-driven multi-agent framework for autonomous molecular discovery and entropy analysis with LangGraph and RDkit.
 Available on Hugging Face: [Black Core Logic Gate](https://huggingface.co/spaces/ht55-hf/Black_Core_Logic_Gate) (Runs in a Docker container)

+---

+## Why This Exists

+I've always been drawn to black — not as an absence of color, but as a physical phenomenon with measurable, engineerable properties.
+Vantablack absorbs 99.965% of light.
+The F-35's surface coating makes an aircraft invisible to radar.
+There's something deeply compelling about a color that can do that.

+The deeper motivation was about LLMs.
+I wanted to see where they break under hard scientific constraints, where hallucinations aren't just wrong but specifically, chemically wrong in ways that matter.
+The answer was to pair LLM creativity with RDKit as a deterministic gatekeeper.
+Chemical validity is binary: a molecule either passes or it doesn't, and that hard constraint turned out to be what makes the LLM's creativity useful rather than dangerous.
+Serendipity mode exists because sometimes a structurally questionable output points in a direction no one thought to look.
+For researchers, that's not a bug.

 ---